 For your lungs, paint is actually a big particle, so you’re going to be pretty safe if you just tie a bandana around your nose and mouth.
 (This does not constitute medical advice, I’m not a doctor!)

 The other issue for me, though, is the smell, which can sometimes make me lightheaded.
 So, I wore this respirator mask, and it honestly completely blocked the paint smell.
-It was worth the investment because I also wore it while sanding drywall later, which is actually dangerous to breathe.
+It was worth the investment because I also wore it while sanding drywall later, which is a smaller particle and more dangerous to breathe.

 I also covered my clothes, even though I wore paint clothes, with a paint suit, just to avoid ruining them and/or tracking paint all over the house after.
 I was glad I did because it had a ton of paint on it in the end.
 And I wore a hair cover and latex gloves as well.